Later Life Letters

 - Details of any child's friends and pets.

 It is important to focus on those family members who have had the most significant relationships with the child and had an influence on the child's experience.
-Details of other family members who were not significant to the child's experience could be found in CPR or in the genogram and the letter can refer to these additional sources if necessary.
-Be mindful that the letter contains lot of information and unnecessary information can confuse and burden the child.
+Details of other family members who were not significant to the child's experience could be found in the CPR or in the genogram and the letter can refer to these additional sources if necessary.

 What to focus on: